Studentidrettsforbundet/studentidrett-frontend/README.md

 - Browse student sports
 - Get sport recommendations through a questionnaire

+The project is deployed to Microsoft Azure:
-Production build may be viewed [here](https://kundestyrt-nsi-frontend.azurewebsites.net/)
+- Production build may be viewed [here](https://kundestyrt-nsi-frontend.azurewebsites.net/)

-Development build may be viewed [here](https://kundestyrt-nsi-frontend-staging.azurewebsites.net/)
+- Development build may be viewed [here](https://kundestyrt-nsi-frontend-staging.azurewebsites.net/)

 The back end code can be found [here](https://github.com/Studentidrettsforbundet/studentidrett-backend)
 ## Setup guide